OmarFayez/03.Angora/README.md

 ### About

--It is a potofolio site for Company which consist of set of sections (Home - About - Team - Services - Blog - Contact).
+-It is a potofolio site for Company which consist of set of sections (Home - About - Team - Services - Blog - Contact).<br />
 -This site show To users and clients informations about the the company and its work fields then the team of the company and their job title then the services which the company can support and work on then the client reviews about the company and finally how to get in touch with the company.

 ### Screenshot Gif